-When: 1:00 p.m.
-Saturday, January 22, 2022
+- When: 2:00 p.m.
+Saturday, January 21, 2023

-Also, if you are purchasing your tickets or bleachers seats with a view to watching this event, please make sure you choose a spot between Howard and Rome!
+Also, if you are purchasing your tickets or bleacher seats with a view to watching this event, please make sure you choose a spot between Howard and Rome!
 Not all bleacher seating will allow you to view this portion of the stroll.

 “We started this because we had a need to do something fun for the kids too young to participate in the parade itself,” says Maiken Stefany, director of operations for the Children’s Gasparilla Parade.

 All children must be in pirate or animal themed costume, and must ride in decorated “units,” strollers, wagons or tricycles.
-No motorized vehicles are allowed.
+No motorized vehicles or vehicles of any sort are allowed.

 “Parents really get into it,” Stefany says.
 “Neighborhoods get together and decorate wagons the same way.
 Parents go all out, some do replicas of ships that are really intricate—fake smoke for cannons, and some light up… the more glitter and beads, the better!”

 Prizes will be awarded for exceptional best in show “floats,” and Stafany says winners are usually offered complimentary bleacher seating for the children’s parade.

 “It’s adorable, it really is,” says Stefany.
 “We only move as fast as the smallest pair of legs can go.
 We are excited to see it continue to grow.”

-Originally published in the January 2018 issue of Tampa Bay Parenting Magazine.
+Editor’s Note: Updated each year, originally published in the January 2018 issue of Tampa Bay Parenting Magazine.